opencv/opencv-python/README.md

 ### Supported Python versions

-Python 2.7 is the only supported version in 2.x series.
-Python 2.7 support will be dropped in the end of 2019.

 Python 3.x releases are provided for officially supported versions (not in EOL).

 Currently, builds for following Python versions are provided:

-- 2.7
 - 3.5
 - 3.6
 - 3.7